andy-byers/CalicoDB/doc/doc.md

 // Since the bucket "cats" already exists, we can open it via the following: s = tx->open_bucket("cats", c);
 if (s.is_ok()) {
-    // b holds the handle for the open bucket "cats".
-The bucket will remain
+    // c holds a cursor on the open bucket "cats".
-    // open until either tx is delete'd, or "cats" is dropped with
-    // Tx::drop_bucket().
 }

 // Remove the bucket named "fish" from the database.